 Not Saving?
 Not Your Fault – Blame Subconscious Money Attitudes

-We all have money attitudes of one nature or another.
+We all have subconscious money attitudes of one nature or another.
 You may have heard your parents say over and over “don’t ask for things; you should be grateful for what you get”.
-Guilty words like this may discourage you from ever seeking a promotion at work.
-Or “if you are a good person and do what’s… Continue reading Not Saving?
+Words like this that generate a feeling of guilt may discourage you from ever seeking a promotion at work.
+Or “if you are… Continue reading Not Saving?
 Not Your Fault – Blame Subconscious Money Attitudes

 I just finished reading Rich Dad Poor Dad.
 And I enjoyed the contrarian viewpoint on money and what it should mean.
 The suggestion that a house is a liability rather than an asset is thought provoking.
 Is a house just our emotion conquering our logical brain?
-Robert T. Kiyosaki, author of Rich Dad Poor Dad, sums up… Continue reading Losing Money? : The $100,000 Noose Around Your Neck
+Growth Over +20 Years Of course, the alternative to… Continue reading Losing Money?
+The $100,000 Noose Around Your Neck

 Help Loved Ones by Putting Money Self-care on Your List